 Read TripAdvisor Reviews | Book the Hotel

-For breakfast on Sunday, I needed something more than the standard at the hotel, so I went to Our Breakfast Place.
+For breakfast, we typically get something from the hotel.
+On my solo trip, I needed something more than the standard at the hotel, so I went to Our Breakfast Place.
 You know you have found the right joint when there are plenty of seats outside for the folks waiting on a table.
 Still, despite the crowds, I was able to get in for a meal in about 20 minutes on a Sunday morning.

 It was the perfect morning for a Texas steak skillet, which was shaved steak, bell peppers, onions, potatoes, and mushrooms all topped with two eggs.
 Delicious!